 Unemployment Claims in the US and Retail Sales in the UK are the major market-movers.
 Let see what awaits us today.

-Later in the US, Unemployment Claims, weekly report to calculate the individuals that filed for unemployment insurance for the first time, 362K is estimated now from 355K on the last time.
+In the US, Unemployment Claims, weekly indicator to value the individuals that filed for unemployment insurance for the first time, 367K is due this week from 339K on the last report.

-Later on in the US, Philly Fed Manufacturing Index, Survey to rate the level of manufacturers in the Philadelphia business conditions, 2.3 points are due now from 5.7 points on October.
+Later in the US, Philly Fed Manufacturing Index, Monthly Philadelphia Mmanufacturer’s Survey to rate the general business conditions, 1.3 is likely now from -1.9 on September.

 For more on the Euro, read the Euro to dollar forecast.

-In Great Britain, Retail Sales, shows all the sales at the retail level, due to reduce down to -0.1% from 0.6% on October.
+In Great Britain, Retail Sales, show the change in all the sales at the retail level, 0.4% is calculated now from -0.2% on the last month.

 Read more about the Pound in the GBP/USD forecast.